-The Cares Family is a group of community networks of young professionals and older neighbours who support and socialise with one another.
-We exist because, while our cities are exciting, dynamic places – full of cultural and economic opportunity – they can also be isolating, anonymous and lonely.
+The Cares Family is a group of community networks of young professionals and older neighbours hanging out and helping one another in our rapidly changing cities.
+The Cares Family exists because, while our big cities are exciting, dynamic places – full of cultural and economic opportunity – they can also be isolating, anonymous and lonely.

 The Cares Family’s objectives are to:

 The Cares Family model combines four programmes to meet those objectives:

 Social Clubs are regular group activities bringing older and younger people together to share time, laughter and new experiences through get-togethers like dance parties, film nights, new technology workshops, dinner parties, business visits and more.

 A Love Your Neighbour programme matching older neighbours and young professionals to share friendship one-to-one, often in people’s homes.
 Friends share a chat and a cup of tea, and those who can often visit a local cafe or go to a football match together.

 Outreach to help people into the community – by pro-actively identifying and inviting older and younger neighbours who could benefit from new interactions where they are.
 An annual Winter Wellbeing project, for instance, helps older neighbours to stay warm, active and connected during the most isolating time of year.

 Community Fundraising helps neighbours to contribute to their network in additional fresh, involving ways.
 Older and younger people raise money together through challenges, events, corporate partnerships and by making regular donations to keep all the activities free.